 Today’s supply chains are complex networks of interdependent elements.
-Communication is crucial to supply chain success and yet it is surprisingly one of the biggest areas in need of improvement.
+Communication is crucial to supply chain success, yet it is surprisingly one of the most significant areas needing improvement.

-The supply chain is too often thought of as warehousing and undue attention is focussed here.
-With technologies such as RFID for scanning and tracking, and robotics for picking, sortation and despatch, warehouse management can be automated including the use WMS, producing operational efficiencies, cost savings and increased throughput.
+The supply chain is too often considered warehousing and undue attention is focused here.
+With technologies such as RFID for scanning and tracking and robotics for picking, sortation and despatch, warehouse management can be automated, including using WMS, producing operational efficiencies, cost savings and increased throughput.

-While warehouses are more modern, they are still big, loud and sometimes disorganised environments and constant communication is crutial to keep processes flowing.
+While warehouses are more modern, they are still significant, loud and sometimes disorganised environments, and constant communication is crucial to keep processes flowing.
 Whether communicating between managers and staff, warehouse supervisors and operatives, or between different points of the supply chain network, there is a vital need for instant communication.

-Warehouse communications can be streamlined with new technology such as the latest cloud WMS to ensure maximum productivity.
-Mobile communication, for instance, means staff and managers can now be ‘connected’ at all times, reducing the potential for delays and making sure the warehouse continues to run at its best.
-This need for a single line of communication across the entire network is now more important than ever and forms the basis for the rest of the warehouse to operative effectively.
+Mobile communication, for instance, means staff and managers can now be ‘connected’ at all times, reducing the potential for delays and ensuring the warehouse continues to run at its best.
+This need for a single line of communication across the entire network is now more critical than ever.
+It forms the basis for the rest of the warehouse to operate effectively.

-We’ve already seen how warehouses have become a bigger part of direct to customer shipping fulfilment, and the need to meet next day and same day commitments alongside the store deliveries means operatives are under more pressure to optimise processes.
+We’ve already seen how warehouses have become a more significant part of direct-to-customer shipping fulfilment.
+The need to meet next-day and same-day commitments alongside the store deliveries means operatives are under more pressure to optimise processes.

-From scanning and tracking items through the warehouse, to monitoring progress through delivery or managing any returns, being able to track and communicate the progress of both supplies and finished goods is essential in today’s fast paced business world.
+From scanning and tracking items through the warehouse to monitoring progress through delivery or managing any returns, tracking and communicating the progress of supplies and finished goods is essential in today’s fast-paced business world.

 Connected mobile devices, equipped with scanners and location tracking technology, enable operatives to monitor the process of orders from the warehouse floor.
 The result is that items anywhere within the supply chain can be instantly located, significantly increasing accuracy.

-The ability of managers to communicate with operatives on the warehouse floor is now only a small part of the fulfilment process and collaboration is now required across the entire supply network to track and monitor stock – including through the distribution and transport stage.
+The ability of managers to communicate with operatives on the warehouse floor is now only a small part of the fulfilment process.
+Collaboration is now required across the entire supply network to track and monitor stock – including through the distribution and transport stage.

 Improving collaboration across the network also produces significant benefits from a fulfilment point, with individual items picked nearly 17% faster, and complete order fulfilment is more than 15% faster with multi-modal communication.

-New technology, particularly wearable technology, means operatives and managers can be in constant contact while activities can be optimised, and productivity maximised, through the use of mobile comms, scanners and devices.
-Implementing this technology throughout the supply chain is vital in a modern, fast-paced environment, particularly one which has many more points of contact than previously.
+New technology, particularly wearable technology, means operatives and managers can be in constant contact.
+At the same time, activities can be optimised, and productivity can be maximised through mobile comms, scanners and devices.
+Implementing this technology throughout the supply chain is vital in a modern, fast-paced environment, particularly with many more points of contact than previously.

-Ensuring critical business information can be accessed, shared and edited across the network has become a fundamental component of the modern warehouse network and modernising communication is the only way the supply chain can handle current consumer lead demands.
+Ensuring critical business information can be accessed, shared and edited across the network has become a fundamental component of the modern warehouse network.
+Modernising communication is the only way the supply chain can handle current consumer lead demands.